Protect yourself from assault and battery charges

 Though the terms assault and battery are often used together and interchangeably, they are different crimes.
 Under Michigan law, battery refers to physical contact between two people — spitting on another person can be grounds for a battery charge.
 Assault does not have to involve contact, only the imminent threat of harm.

 Lawyers serving assault cases in Mount Pleasant, Midland and surrounding areas

-If you have been charged with assault or battery in central Michigan, our attorneys are here to assist you.
+If you have been charged with assault or battery in Central or Northern Michigan, our criminal defense attorneys are here to assist you.
 At the law firm of Barberi Law, we will stand beside you to protect your rights.
-We will put more than 60 years of combined legal experience to work for you.
-You can count on us to do everything possible to protect you from jail, from fines and from other unwanted consequences if your case involves:
+We will put our years of past prosecutor and public defender legal experience to work for you.
+You can count on us to do everything possible to protect you from jail, from fines and from other collective consequences if your case involves:

 - A bar fight

 - Domestic violence or assault